 The Jaybird Vista 2 and the Sony WF-1000XM4 performed very well in our battery life testing.
 Both models slightly exceeded their advertised 8-hour battery life.
 The Jaybird model ran nine hours on a single full battery charge.
 Its charging case also has three lights that indicate how much battery it has, a handy feature that most cases lack.
 The Sony was able to last about 8.5 hours on a single charge.
 While not having the strongest batteries in the pack, these two models are likely to comfortably last through your entire workday.
 You'll also get multiple charges out of their charging cases.

 The Amazon Echo Buds (2nd Gen) lasted only 5 hours in our tests, which was one of our few qualms with the product.
 The Airpods Pro fell a bit short of their predecessors, lasting 5 hours with active noise cancellation turned on.
-The Anker Soundcore Liberty Neo was the worst performer in this test, lasting only 3.5 hours.
-It does have an included charging case that can keep you going for a bit longer when on the go.
 It's important to note that the models that come with charging cases allow you to top them off while they're not in use.
 Consequently, depending on how continuously you use the buds, they can provide functionally longer battery lives before you need to find an outlet.
-You can also charge one bud while listening on the other, which can
+You can also charge one bud while listening on the other, which although it can diminish your listening experience, will extend your listening time.

 Not all Bluetooth earbuds are created equal in terms of portability and packability.
 While some can easily be shoved in almost any pocket, others use rigid neckpieces or earpieces that require a bit more forethought if you're hoping to tote them into your carry-on.
 We evaluated each model's weight and shape and examined them for potential long-term durability issues to determine which ones could keep up with a mobile lifestyle.

 The clear winners in our portability testing were the Apple AirPods.
 Both the original and Pro versions pack into sleek carrying/charging cases that easily slide into small pockets.
-Those cases also make them great for use while traveling because the buds can be in your pocket and charging as you're winding your way through the airport, trying to figure out how to get to your terminal.
+Those cases also make them great for travel use because the buds can be charging in your pocket while you're winding your way through the airport, trying to figure out how to get to your terminal.
 The case for the Pro version is slightly larger than the original, but we were still able to easily fit that case into even the smallest pants pockets.
 That case is also smaller than most of the charging cases of competing truly wireless buds.

 Apart from the super-sleek carrying cases of the Apple models, most of the true wireless models we tested provide similarly sized cases, all of which fit into most front pants pockets.
 Though technically larger than the wired models, we still think the true wireless design's self-contained nature is more portable than the often tangled wires of the wired models.